- How will the Research Data Centres benefit Canadians?

 What is being done to assure confidentiality and security of data?

 The university-based centres are, essentially, extensions of Statistics Canada offices, with a full-time Statistics Canada employee at each site to screen the results that will be released and ensure compliance with confidentiality policies and procedures.
-The centres operate under the same security provisions as any other Statistics Canada offices, including the use of physical access controls and stand-alone computers with no links outside Statistics Canada.
+The centres operate under the same security provisions as any other Statistics Canada offices, including the use of physical access controls and stand-alone computer network with no links outside Statistics Canada.

 Why were the RDCs established at universities?